matkuh/Gymate/README.md

 3. [MySQL](https://www.mysql.com/)

-- MySQL is a relational database management system (RDBMS) and is considered one of the worlds most popular open source databases.
+- MySQL (structured query language) is a relational database management system (RDBMS) and is considered one of the worlds most popular open source databases.

 4. [Sequelize](http://docs.sequelizejs.com/)

+- Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+It features solid transaction support, relations, eager and lazy loading, read replication and more.

 5. [Express](https://expressjs.com/)